This post discusses how to create an effective home gym on a budget.

 Some people like training outside on the patio or in the backyard, while others set up in their bedroom, living room, or any open space big enough for workouts and equipment.

 Just make sure the area has good ventilation, especially if you’ll be doing cardio, and keep it organized.
-Having a dedicated spot, no matter how small, makes it easier to stay consistent.
+Having a dedicated spot, no matter how small, can keep you consistent and motivated.

 Start With Simple Equipment